The post-Brexit points-based system for skilled workers explained

 The new points-based system may be extended in the future to cover more and more UK immigration areas however when it starts it will affect two visa routes specifically that are related to working in the UK, and they are as follows.

--A new visa route for highly-skilled workers who do not have a job offer, details for this are still yet to be revealed from the UK government.
+-A new visa route for highly-skilled workers who do not have a job offer will be extended under the Global Talent Visa.

 How will self-employed workers and freelancers be able to get a visa under the new points-based system?